salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-getting-started.md

 * <a href="{{codeurl}}" target="_blank">Journey Builder for Apps iOS SDK</a> - Download the iOS SDK for use in your native iOS apps.
 * Review the <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/appledoc/index.html" target="_blank">Journey Builder for Apps SDK Reference<a/>
 * <a href="http://help.exacttarget.com/en/documentation/mobilepush/" target="_blank">Marketing Cloud MobilePush Documentation</a> – This documentation contains information on the Marketing Cloud MobilePush app, including information on associating MobilePush with a mobile app.
-* The Marketing Cloud provides an app that implements all of the features of the SDK to allow you to explore how a native app implements the Journey Builder for Apps SDK: <a href="https://github.com/salesforce-marketingcloud/JB4A-SDK-iOS/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for iOS</a>
+* The Marketing Cloud provides an app that implements features of the SDK to allow you to explore how a native app implements the Journey Builder for Apps SDK: <a href="https://github.com/salesforce-marketingcloud/LearningAppIos" target="_blank">Learning App for iOS</a>

-Use the Journey Builder for Apps SDK Explorer app as your reference for working sample code that illustrates all available functionality for your mobile apps.
+Use the Learning App as your reference for working sample code that illustrates available functionality for your mobile apps.